calvinfroedge/redux-modifiers/README.md

 ## Notes
 `handleActions` comes from [https://github.com/acdlite/redux-actions](https://github.com/acdlite/redux-actions).
 You don't need to use it to use `redux-modifiers`, but it's a nice library.

-Expects that actions are dispatched as [Flux Standard Actions](https://github.com/acdlite/flux-standard-action).
+`redux-modifiers` does expect that actions are dispatched as [Flux Standard Actions](https://github.com/acdlite/flux-standard-action).
 Essentially, this means every action looks like:

 ```
 {